avinashjava/NodeJSSamco/README.md

 The primary purpose of this NodeJS Bridge is to help our customers quickly create NodeJS based client scripts using our SDK and integrate with StockNote APIs.
 Our NodeJS Bridge provides a wrapper over the RESTful StockNote APIs where the HTTP calls have been converted to method calls with JSON responses.

-Please refer the below documentation for details on installation, set up and API specific sample code/request-responses to create your own NodeJS client code.
+Please refer the below documentation for details on installation, set up and API specific Sample code/request-responses to create your own NodeJS client code.

 ## Installation